-Accessory dwelling units (ADU) are also be known in California as granny flats, guest houses, mother-in-law apartments, in-law suites, casitas, etc, depending on local custom.
+Accessory dwelling units (ADU) may also be referred to in California as granny flats, guest houses, mother-in-law apartments, in-law suites, casitas, etc, depending on local custom.

 The California laws that have lenient restrictions on building and permitting new ‘granny flats’/ accessory dwellings units take effect on January 1, 2017.

 Please contact your local government agency to get more details on how these new laws affect your property and your ability to create an Accessory Dwelling Unit, or Junior Accessory Dwelling Unit.

 Favorable California new laws on Granny Flats and Accessory Dwelling Units (ADUs)